ilenitz/LearningR/README.md

 Ibai Lenitz Etxaburu

-Lets see if there's a conflict.
+Lets see if there's a conflict

 This is a test of github push

 This is a test of github pull